-Philippine-U.S. war games under way as doubts hang over alliance
+Philippine-U.S. war games underway as doubts hang over alliance

-MANILA The Philippines and the United States launched annual joint military exercises on Tuesday, barely a week after the new president in Manila said they would be the last.
+MANILA (Reuters) - The Philippines and the United States launched annual joint military exercises on Tuesday, barely a week after the new president in Manila said they would be the last.

 President Rodrigo Duterte has angrily rejected U.S. concerns over the bloody war on drugs he has launched since coming to office in June.
 His frequent tirades have thrown into question one of Washington's most important alliances in Asia.